peeldao/proposals/proposals/2022-08-03_strath_recurring-payout.md

 ## Thesis

 I am proposing that I enter a recurring payout of USD$2200 in ETH per funding cycle as a UX/UI Designer working with the Peel core team to take the Juicebox front end and overall user experience to the next level.
-Time expectation of around 25-30+ hours of effort per week (with availability to scale up during crucial sprints or projects).
+Time expectation of ~30 hours of effort per week (with availability to scale up during crucial sprints or projects).

 ## Motivation